Our goal at Bubble is to erase the distinction between software use and software creation.

 Today, programming languages expect programmers to come to them.
 We believe it’s the language’s responsibility to come to the programmer.

 Right now “programmer” is a profession the way type-setter was a profession.
 We want programming to be something anyone can do, just like anyone today can print a formatted paper document.

-This matters, because we’re entering a world where everything we experience is mediated through technology.
+This matters because we’re entering a world where everything we experience is mediated through technology.
 Programming is too important to the future of our economy, our democracy, and our society to be left to a handful of specialists.
-Is the average person going to be a passive consumer ina world that’s created for them, in ways they don’t understand?
-Or will this be a world that we all shape together?
+Is the average person going to be a passive consumer in a world that’s created for them, in ways they don’t understand?
+Or can this be a world that we all shape together?